zydou/arti/doc/dev/notes/rpc-connect-sketch.md

   - If an attempt aborts, the search ends immediately with failure.
   - If an attempt declines, the search continues to the next entry.

-By default, there is a single default embedded search path.
+By default, there is a single default built-in search path.
 Developers can extend this path via the RPC client API;
 users can extend this path via environment variables.